Preparing a Grant Proposal: Submission Procedures & General Guidelines

 a) The External Grant Clearance/Notification Form is required by College policies (see Dickinson Faculty Handbook) and due two weeks before proposal submission deadline.
 We will circulate this form and get the signatures on your behalf but you'll need to sign it.

 - ALL grant proposers must fill out the form - even if it is for a fellowship that would go directly to the faculty member/PI.

-- If your proposal involves release time, reassigned time, or any plan which would affect or supplant your normal teaching load you must have the approval and signature of your department chair on this form.
+- If your proposal involves reassigned time or any plan which would affect or supplant your normal teaching load, you must have the approval and signature of your department chair on this form.

 - If you are junior faculty and are seeking funds for research, consult with your department chair.

 b) If your research project involves human subjects, laboratory animals, or recombinant DNA contact:

 - Internal Review Board for Research involving Human Subjects (IRB)

 - Institutional Animal Care and Use Committee (IACUC)